genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 The generic permissions model available in auth automatically builds “auth-perms” maps and also ensures all the admin transactions, dataservers and request reply resources are authorised correctly on a multi-tenant basis.
 This generic approach might not work for every use case, but it should be good enough for many development scenarios and therefore should cover all the basics out of the box.

 ### Configuration
-There is a field called ACCESS_TYPE in the USER_ATTRIBUTES table which will determine what authorisation method should be applied for a particular user.
+There is a field called ACCESS_TYPE in the USER_ATTRIBUTES table.
+This determines the authorisation method to be applied for a particular user.
 ```kotlin
 field(name = "ACCESS_TYPE", type = ENUM("ALL", "ENTITY", "MULTI_ENTITY", default = "ALL"))
 ```

 *Note*: Only ALL and ENTITY are in working condition at the moment.

-Users with ACCESS_TYPE set to ENTITY (e.g. the entity could be represented by COUNTERPARTY_ID) will be restricted in both visibility and entitlements to their own entity.

-The inner working of this new feature is also controlled by two system definition items:
+Users with ACCESS_TYPE set to ENTITY (e.g. the entity could be represented by COUNTERPARTY_ID) will be permissioned only to see data relating to the value stored in the x field in the USER_ATTRIBUTES table.
+The name of x field is set in the ADMIN_PERMISSION_ENTITY_FIELD in the system definition file, as you can see in the example below.

 ```kotlin
 systemDefinition {